idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/science-imaging-in-processmeerkat.md

 It is possible to run science imaging immediately after cross-calibration, without running selfcal, although these three fields will not be populated, but would need to be manually set based on a pre-existing set of custom output (e.g. a mask, RMS map and outlier file).

+A primary beam (PB) corrected image is also produced, using the `katbeam` package.
+The threshold for the PB cutoff is specified via the `pbthreshold` config parameter.
+However in the event that images with different PB thresholds are required (after the completion of science imaging) the CASA task `impbcor` may be used to PB correct the flat-noise image.
+Please make sure to select the `katbeam` PB and not the default CASA `.pb` image while performing PB correction to ensure accurate fluxes.

 Science imaging is expected to be run once, preferably at the end of self-calibration, and unlike self-calibration it does not accept tuples as arguments.